MasterPieceSVK/flashcards/README.md

 ## .env.local

-The env file with the backend base url
+The env.local file in the root directory with the backend base url

 ```bash
 NEXT_PUBLIC_BASEURL=https://flashcards-backend-hl8y.onrender.com